nikoloza/scratch/README.md

 =============
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/nikoloza/Scratch?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Scratch helps you to make high level front end architecture using `Less` and `JavaScript`.
+Scratch helps you to make high level front end architecture using `Less` and `HTML5`.

 It has semantic code and file structure which helps you write beautiful code.

+Scratch is not UI framework, it's for architecture only.
+If you wish, you just can reference other UI framework and continue working.
+See how to reference section below.

 -------------